-We’ve probably played this one thousands of times over the years because as my children got older, I just kept making the game more and more challenging, so we ended up playing it until my boys were about 7 and 9.
+We’ve probably played this one thousands of times over the years because as my children got older, I kept making the game more and more challenging, so we ended up playing it until my boys were about 7 and 9.
 It’s a favourite among the daycare kids too, and they ask for it often.

-Now, think up and draw 3 items that have something in common.
-For toddlers you’ll want to keep it simple, like 3 fruits and one animal, or 3 letters and 1 number etc. For preschoolers, you can make it a little more difficult, for example: a tee shirt, a tie, a hat, and a foot.
+For toddlers, keep it simple, like 3 fruits and one animal, or 3 letters and 1 number etc. For preschoolers, you can make it a little more difficult, for example: a tee shirt, a tie, a hat, and a foot.

 Point to, and have your child name all of the objects, and then ask them which one doesn’t belong.
-We played this way beyond my boys’ preschool years, making it more and more difficult.
+We played this way beyond my boys’ preschool years, making it more and more difficult as they got older.
 A car, a bus, a skateboard and an airplane.
 The airplane might not belong because it’s the only vehicle that is airborne.
 Or it could be the skateboard because it’s the only vehicle that isn’t powered by an engine.
 You could draw a lemon, a banana, a sun and a leaf.
 The leaf might not belong because it’s not yellow, or the sun might be the mis-fit because it doesn’t grow on a tree.
 You get the picture.

 When they answer correctly, strike a big X through the mis-fit, calling out “Sun, YOU DON’T BELONG!”